 Visit the Postal History Foundation between November 28th and December 23rd to write a letter to Santa Claus.
 Everything you need is in our Slusser library for writing the letters, you bring 47¢ for the stamp.

 Also available are supplies to create a Christmas, Hanukkah, or Kwanzaa card for someone you love.
 Have fun decorating cards with old USPS stamps for a creative, beautiful look.

 Hours for this activity are Monday thru Fridays 10am-2pm.
 November 28 - December 23rd.

 New this school year is our "Writing the Declaration of Independence" lesson.
 This lesson connects the history of writing the document and the importance of knowing how to write in cursive.
 Included are eleven stamps connecting with cursive and important political leaders of the American Revolution at the time such as Thomas Jefferson, Benjamin Franklin, John Adams, and more.
 Cursive practice is included.
 This lesson is written for students of the fourth grade and above.
-We would like to thank the Campaign for Cursive non-profit organization for their support while creating the lesson.
-For more info on how to engage children and adults in learning cursive please go to their wedsite at www.campaignforcursive.com .
+We would like to thank the Campaign for Cursive ® organization for their support.
+Campaign for Cursive® is sponsored by the American Handwriting Analysis Foundation, a nonprofit 501(c)6 business association.
+For more information on how to engage children and adults in learning cursive please go to their wedsite at www.campaignforcursive.com .